kekyo/IL2C/docs/inside.md

 Test_Foo* unboxedFoo = il2c_unbox(boxedFoo, Test_Foo);

 // public struct Foo { public void FooMethod(int a, int b); }
-// Maybe it requires mutable access on the value type instance method, the this pointer can do it.
+// Maybe it requires mutable access on the value type instance method, the "this" pointer can do it.
 // (And the virtual and interface implemented method aren't mutable (makes copy).)
 Test_Foo_FooMethod(unboxedFoo, 123, 456);
 ```